Futurism (website): History

 Alex Klokus and Jordan Lejuwaan founded Futurism through a Knight Foundation grant in 2017.
 Jolene Creighton, who helped launch Futurism, joined the website as its editor-in-chief.
-Forbes reported later that year that the site received more than three million visitors a month, with its media content generating over 140 million monthly views.
+Forbes reported later that year that the site received more than three million unique visitors a month, with its media content generating over 140 million monthly views.

 Futurism entered into partnerships with the Prime Minister's office in Dubai to offer an Arabic language version of Futurism, and with the White House for "South by South Lawn" and other events.
 The company established a "native advertising arm" with partnerships with Nokia and other companies.
 Prior to the company's formal launch, it was a technology meet-up discussion group in New York City.

 Klokus and Futurism co-founder Jordan Lejuwaan were inducted into the media category of Forbes 30 Under 30 in 2017.

 In November 2017, at the height of the Me Too Movement, Futurism was pulled into controversy when it came to light that the publication had a promotional partnership with George Takei, who had recently faced sexual misconduct allegations.
 Creighton announced that the publication had severed all ties with Takei, saying, "Futurism holds itself and all its partners to the highest ethical standards, and we were unsettled to learn about the recent allegations against George Takei.
 We are no longer pursuing a relationship with him or his distribution channels."
-The sexual assault alligations against Takei were later rescinded.
+The sexual assault allegations against Takei were later recanted.

 Futurism was acquired by Singularity University in 2019, before subsequently being sold to Recurrent Ventures in July 2021.
 That year, Futurism interviewed the head of NASA and reported on the COVID-19 lab leak theory, The New York Times accidentally publishing an article about watermelons being found on Mars, as well as the release of 500 million gene-hacked mosquitoes in Florida.